MicrosoftDocs/m365copilot-docs/docs/debugging-copilot-plugin.md

 :::image type="content" source="./assets/images/developer-mode-on.png" alt-text="Screenshot of `copilot Chat` session where user has typed `-developer on` to successfully enable developer mode":::

-While developer mode is enabled, a card with debug information returns whenever the orchestrator searches specifically within your enterprise knowledge (data) o skills (plugins) within your agent to respond to a prompt.
+While developer mode is enabled, a card with debug information returns whenever the orchestrator searches specifically within your enterprise knowledge (data) or skills (plugins) within your agent to respond to a prompt.
 The debug info card includes the following fields:

 - **Enabled plugins**: A list of plugins enabled for the agent
 - **Matched functions**: A list of plugins and functions matched in the runtime app index lookup